With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 Speak to one of our advisers on 0330 433 2114 if you’re not sure about your current options.

 It’s still very much possible to remortgage your property, it’s not really that different from normal as you don’t need to view properties, the lender will often only require a non-physical valuation and you don’t need to move home.

 See our best buy tool for the latest remortgage rates on the market.

 If you’re up to 6 months away from the end of your current rate, you should already be considering remortgaging.
 It’s arguably even more important now if you’re concerned about how your income might change in the coming months as remortgaging can help reduce and stabilize your monthly payments.

 Am I Able to Make Home Improvements, Given Social Distancing Measures?

-The government has said that from 13/05/20, people can have work carried out on their properties again.
-There are a few rules everyone needs to follow though.
+The government has said that people can have work carried out on their properties.
+Tradespeople should follow government guidance to help ensure the safety of employees and homeowners.

 Can I Secure a Mortgage on a Property I Can’t Move into?